dangaffa/Solid-Waterfall-Effects/README.md

 DEPENDENCIES (The mod will NOT work without these):

-Requires RealPlume, RealPlume Stock*, Module Manager, Waterfall, Smokescreen, TUFX (I don't know why it just is)
+Requires RealPlume, RealPlume Stock*, Module Manager, Waterfall 0.8.X , Smokescreen, TUFX (I don't know why it just is)

 *RealPlume stock only required if Restock is not installed